aviraxp/KernelSU/docs/details.md

 This triggers on `post-fs-data` when `/data` is decrypted and mounted.
 The daemon `magiskd` will be launched, post-fs-data scripts are executed, and module files are magic mounted.

+### post-mount

+This triggers on `post-mount` when magic mount completes.
+In this mode, post-mount scripts are executed.

 ### late_start

 Later in the booting process, the class `late_start` will be triggered, and Magisk "service" mode will be started.
 In this mode, service scripts are executed.